 Fifty-three different translators, most of whom are Deaf, worked on the ASLV Bible.
 They drew from the Bible’s original languages — Hebrew, Aramaic and Greek — to accurately translate the Bible.
 As with spoken and written languages, each sign language has its own distinct syntax, vocabulary and grammar.

 The ASLV is comprised of videos, broken up by Bible chapters or Scripture passages, with someone signing the biblical text.
-An estimated 400 different sign languages exist around the world, and the ASLV will serve as a resource “text” for other sign language Bible translations.
+More than 350 sign languages exist around the world, and the ASLV will serve as a resource “text” for other sign language Bible translations.

 We praise God for the completion of the ASLV and the diverse partnership of organizations who worked together to bring the light and hope of Christ to Deaf people in the United States.